Villa Tobler: Theater an der Winkelwiese

+Since 1970 the theater receives an annual subsidy by the government of the city of Zürich, and in addition, an annual subsidy by the Canton of Zürich since 1989.
+Since 1988 an association is the legal bearer, and its board of directors, which also houses a municipal representative, selects the directorate which is autonomous in the context of the performance contract with the city of Zürich.

 Cultural heritage of national importance

 The area of the park and the mansion and associated theater are listed in the Swiss inventory of cultural property of national and regional significance as a Class A object of national importance.
 The associated buildings, the former stables and the greenhouse, are not publicly accessible.